SQL Search: Behavior and Usage Overview

 Note

-For performance enhancement, it is recommended to query desired columns only since returning the complete object has an additional cost.
+For performance enhancement, it is best to only query the essential columns, since returning the complete object is costly.

 class is avoided.
 In this way, NCache facilitates the users to achieve enhanced performance through improved query syntax.

-Based on your requirement, you can either retrieve the cache keys only or the associated data as a result of your query.
-In case you need to enumerate the keys only, NCache allows you to retrieve keys only.
-It is an efficient approach since the size of data to be fetched from cache significantly reduces this way.
+Based on your requirement, you can retrieve the cache keys only or the associated data with your query.
+If you need to enumerate the keys only, NCache allows you to retrieve keys only.
+It is an efficient approach since the size of data to be fetched from the cache significantly reduces this way.
 Hence, you can use it for enhanced performance.

 has an option getData

-which needs to be set as false for the retrieval of keys only.
+, which is set as false for only key retrieval.
 By default, its value is true.
-In case you need data for further processing, the defaut value can be used to search for objects.
+If you need data for further processing, the default value can be used to query for objects.

 Supported Query Operators